jerdog/jerdog_ebook/README.md

-# Social Media Markov Chain Bot
+# Social Media ebook bot

 A serverless social media bot that generates and posts content to multiple platforms using Markov chains and intelligent text processing.